External beam radiotherapy: X-rays and gamma rays

 Historical image showing Gordon Isaacs, the first patient treated with linear accelerator radiation therapy (in this case an electron beam) for retinoblastoma in 1957.
 Gordon's right eye was removed January 11, 1957, because his cancer had spread.
 His left eye, however, had only a localized tumor that prompted Henry Kaplan to try to treat it with the electron beam.

 Conventionally, the energy of diagnostic and therapeutic gamma- and X-rays is on the order of kiloelectronvolts (keV) or megaelectronvolts (MeV), and the energy of therapeutic electrons is on the order of megaelectronvolts.
-The beam is made up of a spectrum of energies: the maximum energy is approximately equal to the beam's maximum electric potential within a linear accelerator times the electron charge.
+The beam is made up of a spectrum of energies: the maximum energy is approximately equal to the beam's maximum electric potential within a linear accelerator multiplied by the electron charge.
 For instance, a 1 megavolt beam will produce photons with a maximum energy around 1 MeV.
 In practice, the mean X-ray energy is about one-third of the maximum energy.
 Beam quality and hardness may be improved by X-ray filters, which improves the homogeneity of the X-ray spectrum.

 Medically useful X-rays are produced when electrons are accelerated to energies at which either the photoelectric effect predominates (for diagnostic use, since the photoelectric effect offers comparatively excellent contrast with effective atomic number Z) or Compton scattering and pair production predominate (at energies above approximately 200 keV for the former and 1 MeV for the latter), for therapeutic X-ray beams.
 Some examples of X-ray energies used in medicine are: